evaCastro/ndn-signed-data/src/producer-signed-data2/README.md

    certificates which are prefix of `/ndn/keys`, if they are in the keyChain.
 This is very useful when using no auto-signed certificates.

-   You can test it with the consumer provided in the `src/consumer-signed-data2/` folder.

 - Build this example